Prof Hatim Abdulhussein

 Haris Shuaib

-Head of CSC at Guy’s & St Thomas’ NHS FT
+Head of CSC, Guy’s & St Thomas’ NHS FT

 Haris Shuaib is CEO of Newton’s Tree, a company that delivers an enterprise AI platform to healthcare organisations to help them evaluate, deploy, and monitor 3rd party AI solutions.